 ISE partnered with Mason's Office of Sustainability to launch the Mason Sustainability Council (MSC) this year.
-The MSC is an institution-wide initiative that aims to integrate Mason's research and academic strengths in sustainability with campus operations to mitigate Mason's impact on the global climate, create a culture of sustainability at Mason, and enable our campuses to become learning laboratories.
+The MSC is an institution-wide initiative that aims to integrate Mason's research and academic strengths in sustainability with campus operations to mitigate Mason's impact on the global climate, create a culture of sustainability at

+Mason, and enable our campuses to become learning laboratories.
 The MSC's Executive Leadership Board is chaired by the Senior Vice President for Administration and Finance and the Provost with membership including Vice Presidents, Deans, and faculty and student representatives.
 This semester ISE and the OoS have worked with the MSC's Executive Leadership Board to develop a set of strategic goals that will guide the MSC work.
 In addition, the MSC has just established its first working group which will focus on developing circular economies and minimizing waste at Mason.

-Building Community

-To catalyze communities of research and practice at Mason, ISE has established a faculty affiliate program, centralized communications about sustainability, launched a faculty fellows program, and regularly hosts research round tables.
+Building Community To catalyze communities of research and practice at Mason, ISE has established a faculty affiliate program, centralized communications about sustainability, launched a faculty fellows program, and regularly hosts research round tables.
 Faculty affiliates are encouraged to post professional profiles on the ISE webpage and associate themselves with one or more of the six research themes to facilitate discovery of potential collaborators.
 ISE affiliates also receive weekly newsletters that highlight all of the current sustainability-focused events, opportunities, and news from across all of the colleges and schools.
 ISE's also competitively identified three faculty fellows who now serve as leaders in catalyzing communities around ISE's research themes.
 And ISE also regularly convenes roundtables for faculty interested in specific topics, issues, or funding opportunities.
 By showcasing the faculty members' research interests through a series of very brief, structured presentations and then facilitating dialogue, these roundtables are effective at generating new interdisciplinary research teams.

-Student internships and curricular development

-ISE has partnered with the Global Sustainability Scholars program (GSS) to create opportunities for Mason students to participate in both their undergraduate leadership program and their graduate student internship program.
+Student internships and curricular development ISE has partnered with the Global Sustainability Scholars program (GSS) to create opportunities for Mason students to participate in both their undergraduate leadership program and their graduate student internship program.
 GSS is a national program that provides professional development and leadership training to rising young professionals from underrepresented groups who are interested in addressing sustainability challenges.
 ISE has also collaborated with Mason's Office of Graduate Education (OGS) to create internship opportunities with local businesses and organizations for recipients of OGE's High Impact Grants.
 And, for the past two years, ISE has supported Mason's Office of Undergraduate Education as they have focused their Curriculum Impact Grant program on engagement with the UN SDGs.
 These grants catalyze the development of innovative interdisciplinary curriculum that incorporate experiential learning.

-Finally, ISE is currently working with the Brookings Institution to pilot their 17 Rooms-U protocol here at Mason.
+Finally, ISE worked with the Brookings Institution to pilot their 17 Rooms-U protocol here at Mason.
 By coordinating a series of deep dive discussions into each of the SDGs, the 17 Rooms protocol is a proven catalyst for engaging, inspiring, and shaping an organization's mission around the SDGs.
-Faculty, student, staff, and stakeholder participants with diverse expertise and perspectives will convene in seventeen small groups and work together to identify actions the Mason community can collectively implement within the next year to make progress on the SDGs.
+Faculty, student, staff, and stakeholder participants with diverse expertise and perspectives convened in seventeen small groups and worked together to identify actions the Mason community can collectively implement within the next year to make progress on the SDGs.
+From the success of the 17 Rooms event, ISE was able to grant funding to projects that were thought of during the initial event and then designed in follow up meetings.